"Oh, life is a glorious

 When a person you know has fallen in love, it's almost as though someone new has emerged—a person who thinks in other ways, with altered goals and priorities.
 It's almost as though a switch had been thrown, and a different program has started to run.

-This book is mainly filled with ideas about what could happen inside our brains to cause such great changes in how we think.
+This book is mainly filled with ideas about what could happen inside our brains to cause such changes in how we think.

 ∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞